-The CDC says symptoms usually appear within seven to 14 days after infection.
+The rash appears within a few days of flu-like symptoms.
+The WHO says symptoms usually appear within six to 13 days after being exposed.
 However, it could take more or less time for symptoms to appear.

 Symptoms usually last for two to four weeks.

-But you can protect yourself by avoiding prolonged contact with people or animals who are suspected of having monkeypox.
+Besides vaccination, you can protect yourself by avoiding prolonged contact with people or animals who are suspected of having mpox.

-Health care workers and household members of people with monkeypox may be at greater risk.
+Health care workers and household members of people with mpox may be at greater risk.
 They should take greater precautions, including using personal protective equipment (PPE) and maintaining good hand hygiene.